Ranging from casual to elegant, wedges come in all styles and heights.

 What Exactly is a Wedge Heel?

-On most high-heeled shoe, the "heel" of the shoe sits under only the heel of the foot, but a wedge heel runs under the foot, from the back of the shoe to the middle or front.
+On most high-heeled shoes, the "heel" of the shoe sits under only the heel of the foot, but a wedge heel runs under the foot, from the back of the shoe to the middle or front.

 - These shoes add height, but many find them easier to walk in than stilettos.